For more information:

-Kayle Concepts, premium toy manufacturer, develops toys that entertain, educate and communicate (E.E.C.).
+Kayle Concepts, the premium toy manufacturer, develops toys that entertain, educate and communicate (E.E.C.).
 Bluebee Pals combine the cuddly, plush stuffed animal with state-of-the-art technology.
 These interactive Bluetooth® buddies bring fun to learning and reading.
-Bluebee TeeVee is a part of the Bluebee Pals project, a program that has donated hundreds of Bluebee Pals to therapists, educators and families with special needs children.
+Bluebee TeeVee is a part of the Bluebee Pals project, a program that has donated hundreds of Bluebee Pals to therapists, educators, and families with special needs children.

 About Geek Club Books:

 Geek Club Books, 501c3 autism charity uses engaging technologies and the art of storytelling to teach the real stories about autism for acceptance in the classroom, on the playground and in the community.
 Their stories educate the public about the differences of people with Autism Spectrum Disorder (ASD) and the challenges they face to foster understanding, respect, and empathy.
 Their programs empower autistic children, adults and their families by giving them the opportunity to contribute their creative talents and abilities to shine a positive light on autism.